Defense Against Adversarial Attacks on Audio DeepFake Detection: Detection models and dataset

 \section{Detection models and dataset}

-In our work, we concern 3 audio DeepFake detection models -- LCNN~\cite{lcnn}, RawNet3~\cite{rawnet-3} and SpecRNet~\cite{specrnet}.
-Their sizes differ containing 467,425 (LCNN), 15,496,197 (RawNet3) and 277,963 (SpecRNet) trainable parameters.
-Treating SpecRNet as a baseline, LCNN requires 52\% more time to process and RawNet3 --- 608\%.
-RawNet3 with a batch size of 32 requires 11,766~MB of GPU VRAM, whereas for LCNN and SpecRNet it is respectively 2,300~MB and 1,299~MB.
+In our work, we consider 3 audio DeepFake detection models -- LCNN~\cite{lcnn}, RawNet3~\cite{rawnet-3}, and SpecRNet~\cite{specrnet}.
+Our motivation is the following --- LCNN is one of the most popular DF detectors, RawNet3 is a follow-up of RawNet2~\cite{rawnet2}, an architecture providing high results in many speech classification and DF detection benchmarks, whereas SpecRNet provides appropriate results using minimal resources~\cite{df-captcha}.
+Please note that, to the best of our knowledge, we are the first to adapt RawNet3 (originally used in speaker recognition) to the DF detection problem.
+The sizes of the detectors differ, containing 467,425 (LCNN), 15,496,197 (RawNet3), and 277,963 (SpecRNet) trainable parameters.
+Treating SpecRNet as a baseline, LCNN requires 52\%, and RawNet3 --- 608\%, more time to process.
+RawNet3, with a batch size of 32, requires 11,766~MB of GPU VRAM, whereas LCNN --- 2,300~MB and SpecRNet --- 1,299~MB.

-We used a dataset composed of 3 audio DF datasets: ASVSpoof2021 (DF)~\cite{asvspoof_2021}, FakeAVCeleb~\cite{fakeavceleb} and WaveFake~\cite{wavefake}.
+We use data composed of 3 audio DF datasets: ASVspoof2021 (DF subset)~\cite{asvspoof_2021}, FakeAVCeleb~\cite{fakeavceleb} and WaveFake~\cite{wavefake}.
 This contributed to 41,217 real and 702,269 fake samples generated using over 100 DF methods.
+The reason behind combining multiple datasets is that recent works have shown that the DF solutions do not generalize well on attacks~\cite{attack-agnostic-dataset,does-df-generalize}.
+Thus one of the techniques to prevent this issue is to combine multiple datasets as presented.
+Our dataset is based on a random selection of 50,000 fake samples for training and 5,000 fake samples each for validation and test subsets.
+This results in around 500 training and 50 validation and test samples per DF generation method.
+Real samples are spread across particular subsets with the same proportion (10:1:1), and then the training subset is oversampled to eliminate the disparity of classes.
+The quantity of the data surpasses recent works~\cite{cho22c_interspeech}.

-We addressed the disparity in sizes of fake and bona fide subsets with oversampling.
-Finally, we randomly selected subsets containing 100,000 training, 10,000 validation, and 10,000 test samples.
-The preprocessing contained resampling to 16kHz mono and either trimming or padding (by repeating) to about 4~s.
+The audio samples are preprocessed by resampling them to 16~kHz mono, removing silences longer than 0.2~s, and then either trimming or padding (by repeating) to about 4~s (which is a common preprocessing technique~\cite{wavefake, rawnet2,attack-agnostic-dataset,specrnet}).